databricks/koalas/docs/source/development/contributing.rst

 Conda
 -----

-If you are using Conda, the Koalas installation and developement enviornment are as follows.
+If you are using Conda, the Koalas installation and development environment are as follows.

 .. code-block:: bash